kubernetes-sigs/kustomize/docs/glossary.md

 depends on) another target.

-The [kustomization] in an overlay refers to (via file path, URI or other method) to _some other kustomization_, known as its [base].
+The [kustomization] in an overlay refers to (via file path, URI or other method) _some other kustomization_, known as its [base].

 An overlay is unusable without its base.